mj3b/cdfi-framework/README.md

 The CDFI Framework was built as the evaluation governance layer of **SAICRED** (Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity), a three-person research project.

-SAICRED was originated by [Filip Ponulak, PhD](https://www.linkedin.com/in/filipponulak/), who identified the gap, no systematic way to evaluate how faithfully AI models represent Catholic doctrine — and designed the framework to fill it.
+SAICRED was originated by [Filip Ponulak, PhD](https://www.linkedin.com/in/filipponulak/), who identified the gap — no systematic way to evaluate how faithfully AI models represent Catholic doctrine — and designed the framework to fill it.
 The SAICRED white paper (February 2026) specified the benchmark's purpose, scope, eight evaluation metrics, five use-case categories, and eight-step methodology.
 That document is the intellectual foundation the entire project rests on.

 | Role | Person | Contribution |
 |------|--------|-------------|